 Pet insurance provides an important level of protection for both you and your pet, protecting your bank account from potentially enormous veterinary bills and ensuring that your pet is able to get the medical treatments they need.
-Comprehensive cover will provide a high level of cover both accidental injury and illnesses under one policy.
+Comprehensive cover will provide a high level of cover for both accidental injury and illnesses under one policy.

-This guide will provide an overview of what comprehensive policies will cover you for and what you will be excluded for.
+This guide will provide an overview of what comprehensive policies will generally cover you for and what you will be excluded for.